 The Food Bank continued to operate over the Christmas period, and thanks to the generosity of our supporters, we were able to offer Christmas food and gifts to our guests and their children.

-Thank-you to all our volunteers who have promoted, collected food, delivered packages, served, packed, and tidied and to all those who donated gifts and wrapped them to make sure no-one in our community was hungry over Christmas.
+Thank-you to all our volunteers who have promoted, collected food, delivered packages, served, packed, and tidied and to all those individuals and organisations who donate to make sure no-one in our community goes hungry.